-Defining "Remote Learning": In light of the fact that the District recognizes the need for continued social distancing while providing time to formulate a plan that implements appropriate safety precautions, CNTA members are certain to be impacted in their professional and personal lives.
-In an effort to alleviate those impacts, the District and CNTA agree to make provisions for certificated staff to enable students to engage in a unique education delivery model (Online/Remote Learning) that will provide teachers an alternative method of delivering education that does not require unit members to physically report to work and ensures that students are able to continue learning.
+Defining "Distance Learning" - In light of the fact that the District has called for school closures, CNTA members are certain to be impacted in their professional and personal lives.
+In an effort to alleviate those impacts, the District and CNTA agree to make provisions for certificated staff to enable students to engage in a unique education delivery model (Distance Learning) that will provide teachers an alternative method of delivering enrichment that does not require unit members to physically report to work and ensures that students are able to continue learning.

-I. Collective Bargaining
+Collective Bargaining